soyersoyer/cameractrls/README.md

 # PTZ controls

-## - Arrow keys
+## - Keyboard

-Control your PTZ camera with the arrow keys of your keyboard while one of the PTZ control is in focus.
+Control your PTZ camera with the arrow keys/keypad/wasd of your keyboard while one of the PTZ control is in focus.

+Use Alt+PresetNum to select a preset for logitech_pantilt_preset.

 ## - 3Dconnexion SpaceMouse